 2023 Article Update: Did you know here at The Home Staging Institute we offer home staging courses from just $177?
 That is the price of just three or four home staging books!
 So before you spend money on one of our home staging book recommendations below, ask yourself if it is worth investing a little more and taking a home staging course online full of articles and hands-on projects.

-View our most popular home staging course online – there is currently a limited time special!
+View our most popular home staging course – there is currently a limited-time special!

-For some reason home stagers lover books.
-Both to read, and to use around their clients houses to help set the vibe of the property.
+For some reason home stagers love books.
+Both to read and to use around their client’s houses to help set the vibe of the property.

 Real Life Organizing: Clean and Clutter-Free in 15 Minutes a Day

 EVERYONE hates clutter, and this is especially so when viewing a house for sale.
 All home stagers will know the importance of decluttering, so Real Life Organizing by Cassandra Aarssen is one of the best home staging books for any aspiring or professional home stager.

 This book is a #1 Amazon Bestseller and has a whopping 315 reviews on Amazon at the time of writing, averaging to 4.5 stars.

 Cassandra’s book teaches you handy tips and tricks to make a house clutter-free, including:

 - Keep the home office tidy and paperwork manageable